SRA-VJTI/linear-algebra-study-group/Assignments/Lec4_MIT-10to12_Assignment.md

 3. Suppose A is a 11 by 8 incidence matrix formed from a connected unknown graph.
 How many columns of A are independent?
 What significance does A<sup>T</sup>A have?
 HINT: Check the diagonal entries.
 With this information, what is the sum of the diagonal entries of A<sup>T</sup>A of this specific 11 x 8 matrix?

-4. If A = uv<sup>T</sup> is a 2 by 2 matrix of rank 1, what are the four fundamental subspaces of A. If another matrix B produces the same four subspaces, what is the relationship between A and B?
+4. If A = uv<sup>T</sup> is a 2 by 2 matrix of rank 1, what are the four fundamental subspaces of A?
+If another matrix B produces the same four subspaces, what is the relationship between A and B?

 These answers should be handwritten and uploaded as a PDF file.